FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/01-FAIR skills & principles/01-FAIR skills & principles.md

 ## FAIR Learning Objects

-When applying the FAIR guiding principles to learning materials there are several aspects that need to be considered.
+When applying the FAIR guiding principles to learning materials, there are several aspects that need to be considered.

 ### Perspective